 In order to validate and specify the envisaged content foci and formats of ShapingBio, we assessed the stakeholder needs.
 Key stakeholders from various sectors, such as industry, academia, policy-making, and civil society, participated in semi-structured interviews.
 These conversations provided valuable insights into the information needs, challenges, and opportunities within the bioeconomy.
 To obtain quantitative data on stakeholders' information needs, perceptions, and expectations, a survey was administered to a wider audience, providing a more robust understanding of the bioeconomy landscape.
 In total, we reached to 160 bioeconomy stakeholders.
-Some limitations concerning the coverage of different macro-regions and stakeholder in a reasonable manner, we abandoned further distinguishing answers of those respective groups as for some groups we haven't sufficient amount of answers.
+Some limitations concerning the coverage of different macro-regions and stakeholder groups exist.
+While still the respondent sample may reflect the current composition of stakeholder in a reasonable manner, we abandoned further distinguishing answers of those respective groups as for some groups we haven't sufficient amount of answers.
 Finally, policy documents were analyzed to identify common themes, priorities, and strategies related to the development of the bioeconomy at different governance levels.